dorodo95/dorodo95.github.io/_posts/2022-09-12-exploring-style-in-limitation-1.md

  I've been meaning to start a devblog for a long time now, and I got motivated to do it after watching [Masahiro Sakurai's pretty damn good gamedev series].
 If the dude can make that on his spare time, I sure as hell don't have a good excuse to postpone writing this.

-With that said, since we've recently Horizon Chase 2 on Apple Arcade, that seemed like a good moment to talk a bit about one of my favourite topics and biggest challenge on that game: using product limitations to guide your project's artstyle.
+With that said, since we've recently launched Horizon Chase 2 on Apple Arcade, that seemed like a good moment to talk a bit about one of my favourite topics and biggest challenge on that game: using product limitations to guide your project's artstyle.

 This first part will be more introductory, focused on discussing the concepts and effects on development.